If you’re a rising senior, it is extremely important to make getting letters of recommendation a top priority.

 4. Request letters from teachers in academic subjects that match your interests.
 If you are considering a major in engineering, request at least one letter from a science or math teacher.
 And, if you’re undecided but leaning towards a particular major, it’s wise to ask teachers in those areas.

 5. Provide your recommendation letter writers with a resume and paragraph of your academic interests and achievements.
 Even if they know you well, they will be writing lots of other letters, so they might need some reminders about your character and what you want to study (and why).

 6. Timing: If you’ve requested them before the school year ended, terrific—but be sure to follow up when you return to school.
 If you haven’t yet, send an e-mail over the summer or right away in the fall.
 You certainly don’t want to hold up your applications.

 7. Say thanks with a hand-written note!
 Many students forget to recognize their appreciation.

-Great recommendation letters can set your application apart from the rest!
+Great recommendation letters and pre-college programs can set your application apart from the rest!